xiaoxixiaxx/Geoprocessing_with_Geodatabases/README.md

 # Geoprocessing_with_Geodatabases
-## The repository includes a file Analyzing the number of incidents in the specific time and area with python.
+## The repository includes a file analyzing the number of incidents in the specific time and area with python.